archiebenn/BIOLM0051_analysis/README.md

 ```

 # Step 3: Viewing Results
-To view results at all points along the pipeline, view the `results/` folder which has sub-directories number-linked to the respective scripts where their results were formed.
+All pipeline results are stored in the `results/` folder.
+This contains sub-directories number-linked to the respective scripts where the results were generated..

 `results/` general structure:
 ```